You’re a lawyer.

 - Organize the scanned files so you easily find key information at the drop of a hat.
 Or dime.
 Pick your cliché.

-- Get to that key information anywhere, anytime—even from your (extra smart) smartphone.
+- Access your key information anywhere, anytime—even from your (extra smart) smartphone.

-- Understand exactly which cloud services you can safely use, without tripping over ethics landmines.
+- Learn which cloud services you can safely use, without tripping over ethics land mines.

-- Get those mandatory CLE credits–even Ethics and Professionalism.
+- Louisiana attorneys: get CLE credits–even Ethics and Professionalism.